 I take atenolol.
 Should I stop taking it before I get pregnant?

-You should not stop taking this medication abruptly.
-Talk with your healthcare provider about this medication if you are planning a pregnancy or have found out that you are pregnant.
-It will be important to discuss the best way to treat your medical condition during pregnancy.
+Talk with your healthcare providers before making any changes to this medication, especially if you are planning a pregnancy or have found out that you are pregnant.
+It will be important to discuss the best way to treat your medical condition during pregnancy.*

 Does taking atenolol increase the chance for a miscarriage?